Lois Galgay Reckitt: Career

 Reckitt moved to Portland, Maine, after graduating from Boston University, being familiar with the state from summer vacations in her youth.
 She took her first job as a part-time instructor of marine biology at Southern Maine Technical College.
-From 1970 to 1979 she was the swimming director at the Portland YWCA.
+From 1970 to 1979, she was the swimming director at the Portland YWCA.

 Reckitt helped establish the Family Crisis Shelter in Portland, Maine, which was formalized as Family Crisis Services in 1977.
-In 2018 the organisation was renamed Through These Doors.
+In 2018, the organization was renamed Through These Doors.
 She served as executive director of Family Crisis Services from 1979 to 1984.
-In 1984 she moved to Washington, D.C., to an elected post as executive vice president of the National Organization for Women, a position she held until 1987.
-From 1987 to 1989 she was deputy director of the Human Rights Campaign Fund, a political action committee that she had co-founded in 1980.
+In 1984, she moved to Washington, D.C., to an elected post as executive vice president of the National Organization for Women, a position she held until 1987.
+From 1987 to 1989, she was deputy director of the Human Rights Campaign Fund, a political action committee that she had co-founded in 1980.

-In 1990 she returned to Portland and resumed the executive directorship of Family Crisis Services.
-By 2010 she was overseeing a budget of $1.4 million with 30 staff members, three outreach offices, and a battered women's shelter.
+In 1990, she returned to Portland and resumed the executive directorship of Family Crisis Services.
+By 2010, she was overseeing a budget of $1.4 million, with 30 staff members, three outreach offices, and a battered women's shelter.
 She lobbied for legal reforms to protect victims of domestic abuse, leading to the passage of "anti-stalking legislation, a domestic violence homicide review panel, and gun control measures for abusers".
 She often spoke at conferences and on panels in support of women's rights and LGBT rights.
 She was frequently quoted in newspaper reports on domestic violence and murder, and organized memorial gatherings for victims of domestic violence.
 She retired from the executive directorship in October 2015.

-She was elected to the Maine House of Representatives as a Democrat from South Portland (District 31) in 2016.
+Reckitt was elected to the Maine House of Representatives as a Democrat from South Portland (District 31) in 2016 and served until she died in 2023.
+She introduced the Equal Rights Amendment to the Maine House of Representatives in an attempt to have the state ratify it four times during her tenure.

 Other activities

-In 1973 Reckitt co-founded the Maine chapter of the National Organization for Women; she also helped establish the Maine Right to Choose in 1975, the Maine Coalition for Human Rights in 1976, the Maine Women's Lobby, the Maine Coalition for Human Rights, and the Matlovich Society for gay rights and AIDS awareness.
-In 1993 she began serving as adjunct faculty at the University of Southern Maine and Springfield College.
+In 1973, Reckitt co-founded the Maine chapter of the National Organization for Women; she also helped establish the Maine Right to Choose in 1975, the Maine Coalition for Human Rights in 1976, the Maine Women's Lobby, the Maine Coalition for Human Rights, and the Matlovich Society for gay rights and AIDS awareness.